Introduction to African Catfish hatchery set up and management

 The period between injection with hormones and stripping of the eggs depends on the temperature of the water and the type of hormone used.
 Through trial and error the perfect time for stripping can be determined.
 Too early or to late stripping results in bad egg quality and thus poor spawning results.

-- Too early stripping: very dry egg mass.
+- Too early stripping results in a very dry egg mass.
 It is difficult to completely strip the female because the eggs do not flow out.
 The female often dies because of the stress and internal injuries.

-- Too late stripping: the egg mass is fluid.
-Often the female has released a lot of eggs in the preparation tank already and stripping is very easy.
+- Too late stripping results in a fluidly egg mass.
+Often the female already released a lot of eggs in the preparation tank but stripping is very easy.

 Stripping an African catfish female